 - A braking fluid leak can be the result of a broken piston.
 If there is a leak, a warning light appears on the dashboard which means the brakes should be inspected by a professional.

-- When inspecting brake pads during routine maintenance, evaluate the wear by comparing both sides of the rotor, or even by contrasting one wheel against another.
+- When inspecting brake pads during routine maintenance, evaluate the wear by comparing both sides of the rotor or by contrasting one wheel against another.
 If there is uneven wear, the calipers may require servicing.

 - A cloud of brake dust or excessive brake dust may mean you have a seized caliper.
 If the piston is locked onto the brake pad, it may feel as though the brake is compressed while driving or may even prevent the vehicle from moving at all.

-- A high-pitched squeal when braking can mean trouble as this could be from your brake calipers indicating a damaged or frozen part.
-It is essential to take your vehicle to a repair shop because further damage can cause the brakes to lock completely.
+- A high-pitched squeal when braking can mean trouble, as this could be from your brake calipers indicating a defective or frozen part.
+Taking your vehicle to a repair shop is essential because further damage can cause the brakes to lock completely.

 - Hearing a clunking sound when engaging the brakes can mean the brackets that hold calipers in place may be broken or otherwise defective.
 This is not a common problem, but if this happens, do not drive the vehicle because the brakes could lock up entirely.